Ritesh-Katare/todo_list/README.md

   - each item can be edited, the name of the item can be edited
   - item can be added or deleted

-- Used AngularJS, Bootstrap(gem bootstrap-sass)
+- Used AngularJS, Bootstrap(gem bootstrap-sass), Angular-xeditable to create editable elements(http://vitalets.github.io/angular-xeditable/)

 Download Project to your machine, after unzip follow below instructions
  1. Application using MySQL, install MySQL community server (https://dev.mysql.com/downloads/mysql/) .